Table of Contents[Hide][Show]

 Pick up a Junior Ranger activity book (you can print one at home before heading to the site) to make it even more fun.
 Take the completed book with you to visit the Mayborn Museum (see #4) and the kids get in free!

-SheBuysTravel Tip: Admission is free, but spend the few bucks for the guided tour; it’s oh so worth it.
-The tour lasts about 30 minutes and includes history of the site and entry into the active dig site.
-The fee is $6 for adults, $5 for seniors, military, educators and students, and $5 for kids 4 and up.
-Kids under 3 are free.
+Admission is free but spend a few bucks for a guided tour.
+It’s worth it.
+The tour lasts about 30 minutes and includes the history and entry to the active dig site.

 Read More: Waco is a short drive from Austin, the state capital.
 Here’s how to spend three days in Austin.